Finding the trees in the woods

 Visual outline of process, at left the elevation model, centre the canopy height model, and at right the red points in the image represent the centres of the tree canopies.

-While there is a lot of information on R, working on the command line and file paths are often left out - very confusing for us gui folk, so I will cover these aspects.
-To simplify the process I work from a local folder - nothing worse learning new software and being frustrated by network issues.
-Some content below includes code blocks that include comments and I use R's standard #Comment format to document what I'm doing to separate comments from R Code
+While there is a lot of information on R, the basics of command line operations and file paths are often left out - very confusing for us gui folk, so I cover these aspects.
+To simplify the process I work from a local folder on my desktop - nothing worse learning new software than being frustrated by network issues.
+Some content below includes code blocks that include comments and I use R's standard #Comment format to separate comments from R Code. > indicates the following is a menu item.

-This post assumes a Windows system and that you have R [https://cran.r-project.org/bin/windows/base/] and QGIS [https://www.qgis.org/download/] installed (although both also run on Mac and Linux).
+This post assumes a Windows system and that you have R and QGIS installed (although both also run on Mac and Linux).

 Some very basic R basics